This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I

-The second capital of Sri Lanka offers some impressive ruins and archeological sites, with many similar UNESCO attractions in the country, those short on time could opt to only see one or two.
+The second capital of Sri Lanka offers some impressive ruins and archaeological sites, with many similar UNESCO attractions in the country; those short on time could opt only to see one or two.

 Golden Temple of Dambulla

 These five intricate rock temples, behind the large Golden Buddha of Dambulla, are easily reached from Sigiriya.
 In the dark light, it is a struggle to make out how beautiful the artwork truly is.

-The heart of Sri Lanka for many years, if you only visit one UNESO site in Sri Lanka this will likely be it.
+The heart of Sri Lanka for many years; if you only visit one UNESCO site in Sri Lanka, this will likely be it.
 Impressive collections of buildings and history collide here and offer a glimpse into history over 1000 years old.

 Old Town Galle

-This Dutch and Portuguese fort town is worth a day to explore and wonder around.
+This Dutch and Portuguese fort town is worth a day to explore and wander around.
 The small streets offer up churches, cute cafes and some fine dining options, whilst the new town Galle has the main train station in the south.

 With rolling green tea fields, colder temperatures and mountains in the clouds, the central highlands are a complete contradiction to the rest of the island.

 Citadel of Sigiriya